Uncategorized 1 May 2026

 Saving for a down payment has become one of the biggest hurdles for renters ready to buy a home in Nova Scotia.
 While many qualified buyers can comfortably afford monthly mortgage payments, coming up with the traditional 5% down payment on a 500,000 home means finding 25,000 in cash—a tough ask when rental costs keep climbing and Nova Scotia home prices have risen steadily over the past several years.

 The Province of Nova Scotia has launched a pilot program designed to tackle exactly this problem.
 The First-time Homebuyers Program allows qualified buyers to purchase with just 2% down, backed by a provincial guarantee that protects lenders and eliminates the need for traditional mortgage default insurance.
+It’s a gap that shows up clearly in new NSAR research on Nova Scotia housing affordability 73% of non-owners want to buy, but the upfront cash barrier is stopping them.

 How the 2% Down Payment Works